This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility Guidelines (ADAAG).

 - The dump station located near this showerhouse may be accessible to most users.
 The flush-out is curb less and the hydrant has a straight handle.

 - Constructed in the 1930s, this organized group camp is situated on a hillside.
-There are paved pathways, but many have slopes in excess of 7 percent.
+There are paved pathways, but many have slopes in excess of 7%.

 - Barracks 3 has a step-free entrance and ample maneuvering room for a wheelchair.
 Its restroom provides a front-transfer toilet and a roll-in shower.
 Lavatories can be accessed by chair only from the side.
 All other barracks have steps.

-- A water fountain located on natural turf is near the recreation hall which has a one-inch high threshold.
+- A water fountain located on natural turf is near the recreation hall which has a 1-inch high threshold.
 Once inside, the building is roomy.

-- The dining hall is set on a six-inch foundation and some users may need assistance to enter.
+- The dining hall is set on a 6-inch foundation and some users may need assistance to enter.

-The amphitheater has paved parking with two handicap parking spaces and a partially paved concrete pathway.
-Seating is available for wheelchairs.
+The amphitheater has paved parking with two accessible parking spaces and a paved concrete pathway.
+Seating is available for wheelchair users.

 This beautiful structure is typical of the master craftsmanship of the CCC.
 Still rock solid, it stands as a testament to the workers of that time.

 At the far end of the upper lodge parking lot, you can take a paved pathway to the spring overlook.
-A handicapped parking space is located close to the CCC Lodge.
-The first 30 feet of the path is railed and has a slope of 7.5 to 9.3 percent, then the path levels out.
+An accessible parking space is located close to the CCC Lodge.
+The first 30 feet of the path is railed and has a slope of 7.5 to 9.3%, then the path levels out.
 A water fountain is available on this path if you turn toward the lodge.
 As you cross the overlook into the historic Department of Conservation hatchery, the pathway turns to flagstone.

 The second accessible fishing access is in Zone 2 (the fly zone) located in Campground #3.
-Two handicap parking spaces are located adjacent to a continuous concrete path that slopes to 5 percent before ending in a spacious curbed platform overlooking a deep pool.
-This access is sunny, but shade can be found near the parking area.
+Two accessible parking spaces are located adjacent to a continuous concrete path that slopes to 5% before ending in a spacious curbed platform overlooking a deep pool.
+This access is sunny, but shade can be found close by.

 The fish cleaning station is located across the road from the office/pool area.
-One handicap parking space is offered, but has a cross-slope of 4.2 percent in the aisle as you exit from your vehicle.
-The faucet has both round and T-shaped handles; however the structure itself has a useable surface at 38 inches above the ground.
-There is a vault restroom structure nearby with two designated handicapped parking spaces nearby.
+One accessible parking space is offered, but has a cross-slope of 4.2% in the aisle as you exit from your vehicle.
+The faucet has both round and T-shaped handles; however, the structure itself has a useable surface at 38 inches above the ground.
+There is a vault restroom structure nearby with two designated acessible parking spaces nearby.

 THE PARK STORE

-The park store was opened in 2009 and it is accessible with two designated handicapped parking spaces.
+The park store was opened in 2009 and it is accessible with two designated accessible parking spaces.
 The sidewalk is even with the parking lot allowing for no grade difference once the vehicle is exited.
-The vault toilet outside the store is accessible and easily reached from the designated handicapped parking spaces.
+The vault toilet outside the store is accessible and easily reached from the designated accessible parking spaces.